 After his AFL/NFL career, Steve O’Neal became a dentist.
 O’Neal and his wife Judy returned to College Station, Texas — where he was a college football punter for Texas A&M in the 1960s — and practiced for over 40 years in nearby Bryan, Texas.

-O’Neal, now 74, has two daughters, four grandchildren, and one NFL record to tell them all about.
+O’Neal, now in his 70s, has two daughters, four grandchildren and one NFL record to tell them all about.

 This post was originally published on July 20, 2020.